MarianKelsey/mariankelsey.github.io/_pages/publications.md

 author_profile: true
 ---

+### *Book of Jonah*
+Database of Religious History, Vancouver, BC: University of British Columbia.
+Retrieved February 03. doi: http://hdl.handle.net/2429/83701

 ### *Retellings of biblical narrative in sciencec fiction and fantasy*
-The Routledge Handbook of the Hebrew Bible in Contemporary Fiction and Poetry, forthcoming
+The Routledge Handbook of the Hebrew Bible in Contemporary Fiction and Poetry.

+Forthcoming

 ### *Ruth and Jonah: Inner-biblical explorations of the patriarchs and prophets,* 2022,
 The Cambridge Companion to Biblical Narrative, ed.
 Keith Bodner.
 Cambridge: Cambridge University Press.

-Under contract
+Forthcoming